robert-marik/math4u2/00044_Paper_Formats/sk_article.md

 ---
 keywords:
+- sequences and series
-- the first keyword
+- ratio
+- geometric sequence
-- another keyword
+- arithmetic sequence
-is_finished: False
+is_finished: false
 ---

 ### Instructions for translators